Course Cross Enrollment Policy

 Course Rosters: All students registered for a course, regardless of their home school/program, will appear on the same course roster, with the exception of Dental and Medical students enrolled in semester-based courses.
 They will appear on a separate roster for annually enrolled students.

-Courses Requiring Approval: Students must receive permission to enroll in a course offered outside their home school/program, if said course has not been pre-approved as an open-enrollment course by the student’s home program.
+Courses Requiring Approval: Students must receive permission to enroll in a course offered outside their home school/program, if said course has not been pre-approved as an open-enrollment course.
 Students can enroll, without receiving approval, in courses that are published in the catalog as pre-approved, open-enrollment courses in their home program’s plan of study.

 Curriculum committees in the schools/program identify courses which will be open for cross-enrollment, designate them as approved, open-enrollment courses in the appropriate plans of study and publish them in the catalog.
 Students who desire to take a course that is not a pre-approved, open-enrollment course in their plan of study must request approval from both their home program and the receiving program following the process listed below.